-2023 2022
+2024 2023

-Net before reinsurance Net after reinsurance
+Net after reinsurance Net after reinsurance

-Confidence level 69.81 % 69,38 %
+nfidence level 69.73 % 69.81 %

 Contractual service margin

 Determination of coverage units

 The CSM of a group of contracts is recognised in profit or loss to reflect services provided in each year based on the number of coverage units provided in the year, which is determined by considering for each contract the quantity of the benefits provided and its expected coverage period.
 The coverage units are reviewed and updated at each reporting date.